 It all began just after I gave birth to my daughter when I began painting.
 The odd thing was my brush would only paint a head-less, naked women, over and over again.
 Each time I tried to paint something different a feeling of “wrongness” would overcome me and as I returned to painting “her” I would feel “right” again.

 It wasn’t until years later, in meditation, after meeting with the Great Spirit of the Divine Feminine, that I understood her.
-Her headless body represented “body intelligence” and “following feeling”.
+Her headless body represented the body intelligence which taught through feeling.

 The ego-mind is represented by the human head which is why my Divine Feminine are generally headless.
 She is the all-knowing entity who rules the cosmos with love.
 “She” is the emotional intelligence which exists within all things and guides all life from within.
 Her essence is the leader through life.